unibo-dtm-se-2425-PROtect/report/sections/03-design/index.md

 ![CLI Sequential Diagram: Adding a password](../../pictures/Sequential_diagram_Adding_pwd.png)

-In the picture here above, we represented the sequential workflow of adding a passoword:
+In the picture here above, we represented the CLI sequential workflow of adding a password:

-1. User runs pm add → CLI prompts for master password.
+1. User runs pm add, CLI prompts for master password.
 2. CLI calls addEntry(mp, ds, site, url, email, username).
 3. Add module derives master key and encrypts the password via AES-256.
 4. Encrypted entry stored in MySQL database.
-5. Database confirms insertion → CLI displays success.
+5. Database confirms insertion and the CLI displays success.

 CLI Sequential Diagram: Retrieving a password

 ![CLI Sequential Diagram: Retrieving a password](../../pictures/Sequential_diagram_Retrieving_pwd.png)

+In the picture here above, we represented the CLI sequential workflow of retrieving a password:

-1. User runs pm extract → CLI prompts for master password.
+1. User runs pm extract and sequentially CLI prompts for master password.
 2. CLI calls retrieveEntries(mp, ds, search, decryptPassword).
 3. Retrieve module queries the MySQL database.
 4. Database returns encrypted entries.
-5. If a single entry and decryptPassword=True → retrieve calls AES-256 to decrypt.
+5. If a single entry and decryptPassword=True, then the retrieve command calls AES-256 to decrypt.
 6. Decrypted password (or encrypted entries) returned to CLI.
-7. CLI displays a table or copies password to clipboard.
+7. CLI displays a table or copies password to clipboard (it does not show the password on the terminal)

 GUI Sequential Diagram: Login Workflow

 ![GUI Sequential Diagram: Login Workflow](../../pictures/GUI_seq_diagram_login_workflow.png)

+In the picture here above, we represented the GUI sequential workflow of retrieving a password:

+1. User enters username and password, then clicks “Login” in the GUI.
+2. GUI calls verify_master_password(username, password).
+3. AES256util queries the dbconfig database for the stored hash.
+4. Database returns the stored hash.
+5. AES256util verifies the password and returns the authentication result.
+Consequentially, we can have two possible outcome:
+- Login Success: GUI displays “Login successful” via messagebox and the GUI clears all input fields.
+- Login Failure: GUI displays “Invalid username or password” via messagebox and the GUI clears only the password entry.

+In summary, the GUI manages all user interactions and presentation, while AES256util handles cryptographic verification and the database stores credentials.
+The entire flow is fully synchronous, layered, and unidirectional: User → GUI → AES256util → DB → AES256util → GUI → User.

 ## Behaviour